 How Does PAP Work?

-When one device gets messages from another device in a PC network, it checks if the connecting device is actual and asks for important info.
+When one device gets messages from another device in a PC network, it checks if the connecting device is active and asks for important info.
 This helps the remote machine make sure that everything is okay and can be trusted.

 PAP is an old way to verify identity.
 First, the Client shares login info in a packet.
 Then, it keeps sending requests until it gets proof.